bokhaus/JavaScriptProjects/README.md

 6. Black Jack
 7.

-The following Angular Projects are in this repo.
+The following Angular Projects are in this repository.